scummvm/scummvm/doc/docportal/use_scummvm/add_play_games.rst

 .. image:: ../images/Launcher/game_settings.png
    :class: with-shadow

 6. Games are now ready to play!
-To play, select a game and click **Start**.
+To play, highlight a game in the games list and click **Start**.

 .. image:: ../images/Launcher/start_game.png
    :class: with-shadow

 Games can also be launched directly from the command line.
-For more information, see the `Command line options <../advanced_options/command_line>`_ page.
+For more information, see the `Command line options <../advanced_topics/command_line>`_ page.